Everything you need to know about carports

 Poly-fabric and steel

-This is a season option for those in colder climates or one that can be used year-round if you’re not dealing with any major rain, snow or ice.
+This is a seasonal option for those in colder climates or one that can be used year-round if you’re not dealing with any major rain, snow or ice.
 In most cases, the polyethylene used is treated for UV rays while also heat sealed for extra protection.
 This means that the surface is fade-resistance and waterproof.
 The steel frame is sturdy and this material will resist chipping, scratching, and rust, making it an attractive option for a backyard as an awning over a patio or deck.
 These models are simple in structure and design and are therefore easy to both assemble and disassemble.

 The vinyl-coated carport is the strongest option on the market.
 The vinyl-coating is applied over galvanized steel, and this extra layer has five times the strength and durability due to its thickness.
 These models are excellent as an adjacent piece to a home.
-As with the other models, the steel is scratch, rust and corrosion resistant.
+As with the other models, the steel is scratch, rust and corrosion-resistant.
 This model of carport often comes as a freestanding structure or as one which can be attached to the home.
 In terms of style versatility, this is the one which will have the most options.

 Get 3 renovation quotes for your carport project